anandojha/anandojha.github.io/_pages/cv.md

 ### Teddy Traylor Award, UC San Diego (2023)
 - $3,000 fellowship recognizing outstanding research excellence and financial support to attend scholarly conferences and meetings.

-The Merck Research Award for Underrepresented Chemists of Color exemplifies Merck's commitment to fostering diversity and inclusion in the scientific community.
-This prestigious award recognizes the outstanding contributions of young researchers to chemical sciences and provides opportunities for career development and networking within the scientific community.
-Award recipients gain access to mentorship from experienced professionals at Merck, who provide guidance, feedback, and valuable connections relevant to their research.
-Award recipients present their work at an award symposium, where they showcase their research to peers and mentors.

 ### Distinguished Graduate Student Fellowship (2022)
 - $17,000 fellowship acknowledging exceptional research, providing comprehensive financial support for university fees and a research travel grant.